carmenbianca/report-liferay/plan.md

 - 03-30 --- Create requirements analysis.

 - 04-06 --- On-location meeting with Matija and Martin.
-TODO: Not final.
+This date is *not final*.

 - 04-06 --- Begin implementation period.